If you are considering purchasing a property in Gibraltar, there are a number of issues which should form part of your thought process.

 - Where the Property Value exceeds £350,000.00

 The standard fee charged by Gibraltar lawyers is 1% of the purchase price on the first £100,000 and 0.75% on anything above that.

 - Qualifying (Category 2) Individual status limits the amount of tax payable in Gibraltar by individuals in respect of monies remitted to Gibraltar up to a maximum of £80,000 taxable income, regardless of the actual world-wide income of the individual.

 - The maximum tax payable by a Category 2 Individual is £27,560 and the minimum is £22,000.

 - Spouse and family income may be included.

 Applying for Category 2 individual status involves an application for Tax Status and an application for Gibraltar residency.
 The following items are required in support of a category 2 application:

-A property purchase agreement or rental contract on a property which qualifies as a cat 2 property.
+- A property purchase agreement or rental contract on a property which qualifies as a cat 2 property, for exclusive use.